 The Salt Lake City Planning Commission adopts and acts on any changes to the City’s master plans, small area plans, special studies, zoning ordinances, and zoning district maps.
 The Commission also approves planned unit developments, conditional uses and certain subdivisions.

-The commission shall consist of nine to eleven members balancing geographic, professional, neighborhood and community interests.
+The Planning Commission is composed of nine to eleven members, appointed by the Mayor with the advice and consent of the City Council.
+Each member serves a four-year term.
 The director of the planning division shall serve as an ex officio member without vote.

 Powers and Duties